 It's Chuck Schumer that keeps the oil companies from expanding their supply and expanding their business.

-It's just it's it's it's maddening here, folks.
+It's just, it's maddening here, folks.

-Yeah, we all gotta jump now on big oil.
+Yeah, we all got to jump now on big oil because your vote is at stake.

-But I mean, it's just it's insulting, and it gets worse here.
+But I mean, it's just insulting.

-Here is Miss America, Nancy Pelosi.
+At another press conference, here is Miss America, Nancy Pelosi.

-We have two oil men in the White House.
+We have two oilmen in the White House.

 There is no accident.